-Rule 6.3 Late Renewal Fee A delinquent fee of no more than Three Hundred and

-No/100 Dollar (\$300.00) shall be added to any renewal received on or after July 1.
+Rule 6.3 Late Renewal Fee.
+A delinquent fee of no more than Three Hundred and No/100 Dollar (\$300.00) shall be added to any renewal received on or after July 1.

-Rule 6.4 Office Information Update Form As part of the yearly licensee renewal process, each renewal application must provide and/or update the following information for the licensees' clinic to the Board: (1) clinic name, (2) clinic physical address, (3) clinic mailing address, (4) telephone number, (5) fax number, (6) e-mail address, (7) list of all licensed chiropractors, (8) list of all chiropractic assistants, (9) list of all radiologic technologists, (10) list of all unlicensed graduate chiropractors, (11) start date for all unlicensed graduate chiropractors, (12) licenses/certification/permits held by unlicensed graduate chiropractors, (13) tasks performed by unlicensed graduate chiropractors, (14) compliance with advertising restrictions found in Chapter 11, (15) compliance with continuing education requirements for chiropractic assistants, (17) compliance with continuing education requirements for radiologic technicians, and (18) list of all personnel not otherwise previously disclosed.
+Information Update Form.
+As part of the yearly licensee renewal process, each Rule 6.4 renewal application must provide and/or update the following information for the licensees' clinic to the Board: (1) clinic name, (2) clinic physical address, (3) clinic mailing address, (4) telephone number, (5) fax number, (6) e-mail address, (7) list of all licensed chiropractors, (8) list of all chiropractic assistants, (9) list of all radiologic technologists, (10) list of all unlicensed graduate chiropractors, date for unlicensed graduate chiropractors, (11)start all (12)licenses/certification/permits held by unlicensed graduate chiropractors, (13) tasks performed by unlicensed graduate chiropractors, (14) compliance with advertising restrictions found in Chapter 11, (15) compliance with continuing education requirements for licensed chiropractors, (16) compliance with continuing education requirements for chiropractic assistants, (17) compliance with continuing education requirements for radiologic technicians, and (18) list of all personnel not otherwise previously disclosed.